-But what about your marketing strategy?
+But what about your digital marketing strategy?
 Is balance found there?

-As I was reading and researching what’s coming at us in the world of marketing trends in 2019, I found a major commonality: balance.
+As I was reading and researching what’s coming at us in regards to 2022 marketing trends, I found a major commonality: balance.
 A big part of impactful marketing results comes from your own marketing recipe - and all good recipes have the harmony of balance.
-It’s always easier said than done - but when you find it, that magic “ah-ha!” feeling is down right irresistible.
+It’s always easier said than done - but when you find it, that magic “ah-ha!” feeling is downright irresistible.